Course

 Exemptions from the test can be granted to the candidates who:

-- completed other undergraduate or postgraduate studies in Poland and received at least B grade at their final exam in English.
+• completed a degree programme in Poland and received at least B grade on their final exam in English.

 Specialty